tommie/tommie.github.io/_drafts/2021-09-04-docker-and-ufw.md

 The `ufw-user-forward` is normally invoked from `ufw-before-forward`, and that's being circumvented.
 It also means we're potentially invoking `ufw-user-forward` twice, which isn't really a problem with UFW, but also not clean.
-There's a reason for this, as we also want the Docker isolation rules to take effect, especially for internal traffic.
+This is problematic as we also want the Docker isolation rules to take effect, especially for internal traffic.
 Essentially, this battles wanting to say

     Docker-internal || (UFW && Docker) -> ACCEPT